It’s time to plan for Deacons Day in the Diocese of Maine!

 That the Diocese will intentionally pray for the ministry of Deacons, for those in formation to be Deacons, and will pray for persons to be raised up for discernment to the Diaconate.

 How will parishes participate?

-Parishes without a deacon can choose to have a deacon come visit them on June 25th to preach and teach about the diaconate.
-(This has been arranged via email prior to May 19 with Archdeacon Aaron Perkins.)
+Parishes without a deacon had until May 19 to have arrange for a deacon come visit them on June 25th to preach and teach about the diaconate.

 Everyone may use these special Prayers for Deacons’ Day 2023 written by the Rev. Stephanie Batterman, Deacon at Grace Church, Bath

-If you have any questions or concerns please feel free to contact Aaron.
+If you have any questions or concerns please feel free to email Archdeacon Aaron Perkins.